awsdocs/aws-freertos-docs/doc_source/userguide/dt-afr-troubleshooting.md

 ### Debugging integrity check failures<a name="integrity-check"></a>

+If using FRQ 1\.x\.x version of FreeRTOS the following integrity checks apply\.

 When you run the FreeRTOSIntegrity test group and you encounter failures, first make sure that you haven't modified any of the `freertos` directory files\.
 If you haven’t, and are still seeing issues, make sure you are using the correct branch\.
 If you run IDT's `list-supported-products` command, you can find which tagged branch of the `freertos` repo you should be using\.

 If you cloned the correct tagged branch of the `freertos` repo and still have issues, make sure you have also run the `submodule update` command\.
 The clone workflow for the `freertos` repo is as follows\.